 Notice that system has placed cross-hair at the start point of the Origin trajectory and also a reference to each chain.
 You can rotate the view to have a look at it clearly.
-(Note: You will see different colors on screen.
-We use custom color settings for clear presentation.)

-Pick $^{\circ}$ spline and sketch a three point spline that passes through the references for chains as shown below (View shown after picking $^{\circ}$).
+Pick Spline and sketch a three point spline that passes through the references for chains as shown below (View shown after picking ).